tidal-code/wave.docs.test/index.md

 ### Dependencies

 Tidal Wave UI automation library is built with Java and [Selenium](https://www.selenium.dev){:target='_blank'}.
 It requires no additional setup other than downloading the maven dependency.
+You can use any of your favourite test runner like Junit, TestNG etc.

 ### Add the following Maven dependency to your pom.xml file